Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Discussion

 \section{Discussion}

 Oxide-based solid-state Li-ion conductors, especially NASICON and garnet-type conductors, have been widely studied for decades, and their crystal structures \cite{Arbi2013_LATP,Catti2004_LFTP,Morgan2003_NASICON_structure,Delmas1988_NASICON, Callaghan2008_Li3, Callaghan2008_Li7}, Li-ion conduction mechanism \cite{Xiao2021_NASICON_garnet,Rossbach2018_NASICON_review,Thangadurai2014_garnet_review}, as well as electrochemical properties \cite{Richards2016_interface_stability} are relatively well understood.
-Some of our large-scale screening results align with this general understanding.
-For example, our results indicate that the NASICON compounds are electrochemically more stable to higher voltage than the garnet compounds, which can be attributed to the inductive effect of the polyanion groups \cite{Masquelier2013_polyanion_review}.
+However, practical applications of these materials in batteries under operating conditions requires a combination of properties that is highly challenging to satisfy simultaneously.
 The goal of this work is to investigate the extent to which multiple key requirements for solid-state conductors can be optimized simultaneously.
 In particular, we focused on the trade-off between synthesizability, electrochemical stability, ionic conductivity, and stability in humid and alkaline environment.
 While these factors are broadly relevant to solid electrolytes, they are especially critical for solid-state humid Li-\ch{O2} batteries.
 By leveraging the pretrained universal machine-learning interatomic potentials, we were able to cover a vast chemical space and understand the broad trade-offs between properties in them.
-We also successfully identified multiple NASICON and garnet compounds with properties that are superior to than their prototype compounds \ch{LiTi2(PO4)3} and \ch{Li7La3Zr2O12} (see Figure \ref{fig:chgnet_screening}).
+We successfully identified multiple NASICON and garnet compounds with properties that are superior to than their prototype compounds \ch{LiTi2(PO4)3} and \ch{Li7La3Zr2O12} (see Figure \ref{fig:chgnet_screening}).
 Moreover, our analysis points out the distinct advantages and disadvantages for each type of crystal framework, as summarized below.

-Our results on the chemical reaction energies indicate that most of the NASICON compounds are quite resistive to moisture with negligible driving force to react with \ch{H2O} ($\Delta$ E$_{rex} \approx 0$ eV/atom, see Figure \ref{fig:chgnet_screening} (d)).
-This is consistent with the good water stability of NASICON compounds experimentally reported, where NASICON materials remained intact after being immersed in distilled water for 8 months \cite{Hasegawa2009_NASICON_water}.
-In contrast, the garnet compounds are found to have a moderate reactivity with \ch{H2O} with $\Delta$ E$_{rex} < -0.1$ eV/atom (see Figure \ref{fig:chgnet_screening} (g))).
-It should be noted that we did not explicitly evaluate the materials stability with respect to a \ch{Li+}/\ch{H+} exchange reaction, which is known to be an issue for garnet compounds used in a humid environment \cite{Ye2021_garnet_LHX_review,Cheng2018_LHX,Sharafi2017_LHX_conductivity, Wang2024_garnet_LHX}.
-This has been studied in detail in our separate publication \cite{Li2025_LHX_oxide}.